 Office hours: Monday - Friday, 8 a.m. to 4:30 p.m., MT excluding Federal holidays

 The South Platte Ranger District is part of the Pike & San Isabel National Forests and Cimarron and Comanche National Grasslands.
 It is located east of the Continental Divide in the central Rocky Mountains and lies adjacent to the Denver Metro area in Park, Jefferson, Douglas, Clear Creek and Teller counties.
-It is proximity to Denver, with a population of over 2 million people, results in approximately 2,500,000 visits a year to the South Platte, a number that exceeds the total use on each of the 47 National Forests across the Nation.
-The South Platte District is 460,000 acres (net) in size with elevations ranging from 5,800 feet in the east, to over 14,000 feet in the north.
+It is easily accessible from Denver, a population of over 2 million people: results in approximately 2,500,000 visits a year to the South Platte, a number that exceeds the total use on each of the 47 National Forests across the Nation.
+The South Platte District is 460,000 acres in size with elevations ranging from 5,800 feet in the east, to over 14,000 feet in the north.

-The recreational opportunities in the South Platte District are enormous with approximately 70% of its use occurring as dispersed activities such as camping, fishing, hiking, swimming and tubing.
-Some of the unique opportunities found on the South Platte include 115 miles of motorcycle trails in the Rampart Range area, 70 miles of South Platte River Recreation (visited by 700,000 people a year), approximately 50 miles of mountain bike trails and two wilderness areas.
+The recreational opportunities in the South Platte District are enormous: approximately 70% of its use occurring as dispersed activities such as camping, fishing, hiking, swimming, and tubing.
+Some of the unique opportunities found on the South Platte include:

 Dispersed recreation on the District represents the greatest use by the public.
 It also creates the greatest impacts such as law enforcement and major resource disturbance.
-Total use in dispersed activities is approximately one million RVD's.
+Total use in dispersed activities is approximately one million visitor days.
 Examples of dispersed recreation activities include:

 fishing in one of the most productive rivers in the U.S.